Dental Implants

 arrow-procedures

-All-on-4® is a trademarked treatment procedure that essentially involves the replacement of all missing teeth in one jaw by using only 4 implants.
-This procedure is especially beneficial in patients who have lost a lot of bone in the back areas of the mouth.
+All-on-4® is a specialised treatment concept designed to replace all missing teeth in one jaw using just four dental implants.
+This technique provides a stable, full-arch restoration and is especially beneficial for patients who have experienced bone loss in the back areas of the mouth.

 What is All-on-6®?